jrKok/VR-Tools/README.md

 ETA : currently under private beta test, going public end of Mai 2020/begin of Juin 2020 with added functionality to use a stack of text files to speed up switching between related files, linux.
 For Linux, libglew2.0 and freetype libraries have to be present in /usr/lib

 A 1.3.6 version is already planned for with added functionality, like real "tab" character processing, extracting ATC messages of log.txt, a bit of reordering of the code and internal enhancements like a new .ini processor.
+Disclaimers :
+Developed under the GPL Licence
+Developed in C++ on the Qt platform for Open Source Code Open Source Libraries used : glew, freetype
+Credits  to Qt company, glew developers, freetype developers